-Youth 4 well being is an youth driven initiative of Nada India.
+Youth for well being is a youth driven initiative of Nada India and IOGT International.
 This community is part of Pehchaan awareness campaign for well being .It aims to contribute in achieving the Goal 3 of Sustainable Development Goals,ensuring healthy lives and promoting well-being for all at all ages

 We gather consensus in the form of partnership with young people,volunteers from both urban & rural areas).